EECS150/fpga_project_sp23/tips/fpga_checkout.md

 extern MYPORT=<your port>
 ```
 Then restart the terminal.
-You may also need to `make clean-build` in your hardware repository.
+You may also need to `make clean-build` in the `hardware` directory.

 Launch `hw_server` (`hw_server.bat` in Windows) on your local machine.
 It is located in `<install_location>\Vivado_Lab\2021.1\bin`.
 Don't close the window while you're programming the FPGA.